dami-nation/WindowsAD/NOTES.md

 3. Attached to: Internal Network
 4. Name: intnet

-This allows the VMs to talk to each other while isolating them from the host internet (useful for AD labs).
-If internet is needed temporarily (e.g., for package installation), add NAT on adapter 2.
+This allows the VMs to talk to each other while isolating them from the host internet.
+If internet is needed temporarily (e.g., for package installation), then we can add NAT on adapter 2.

 2. Network Configuration